After a comfortable journey, you wander through the mountain village you have been looking for for your holiday.

 AlpAddict takes you to Slovenia to discover this small, viscerally Alpine country.
 All mountain activities are possible here!

-Mountain holidays in Austria, Alpine country
+Where to go on mountain vacation in Austria, Alpine country

 An Alpine country par excellence, Austria offers a diversity of landscapes and activities to enjoy your mountain vacation.

-Holidays in the Alps in Switzerland, between lakes and mountains
+What to do on vacation in the Alps in Switzerland, between lakes and mountains

 On holiday in the Alps in Switzerland!
 The numerous lakes, glaciers above green pastures and wooden chalets will delight you.